ArjoNagelhout/shapereality-engine/src/modules/entity/design.md

 Alright.
 So, how do we add something to the graph

-it is part of a property.
+it is part of a member.

 Should note whether it is a pointer or not.